Farm Grant Program

 Points

-Impact of Project on Farm Business
+Quality and Impact of Proposed Project

 Strongest applications will increase the capacity and/or efficiency of the farm business and/or an improved ability to support a farming livelihood, demonstrating one or more of the following: increased annual revenue, decreased inputs such as time or labor, increased food production, increased financial stability.